ShortPlanet3058/Snake-QR/README.md

-# very-small-game
+# Snake QR
-This is an attempt to make a game fully fit inside a QR code but the file is still too big
+This is a game that fully fit inside a QR code